tmm/www/blog/_posts/2017-09-24-iterate-your-habits.md

 ***

-*There are many other great ways to change habits, like adding/removing [triggers](https://duckduckgo.com/?q=habit+triggers).
-I only present my favorites.*
+There are many other great ways to change habits, like adding or removing [triggers](https://duckduckgo.com/?q=habit+triggers).
+I only present my favorites.

+{: .thanks}
-*Thanks to [Himanshu Sahay](https://www.linkedin.com/in/himanshusahay/) for reading drafts of this.*
+Thanks to [Himanshu Sahay](https://www.linkedin.com/in/himanshusahay/) for reading drafts of this.